infinyon/fluvio/DEVELOPER.md

 ### Inlining Helm chart

-Fluvio uses helm chart to install and manage Kubernetes components.
+Fluvio use helm chart to install and manage Kubernetes components.
 They are inline into Fluvio CLI binary.
-If there is any issue with helm chart, run `make -C k8-util/helm clean` to clean up helm artifacts.
+If there is any issue with helm chart, run `make -C k8-util/helm/clean` to clean up helm arifacts.
-You will then need to run `make helm_pkg` to rebuild artifacts.

 ### Fluvio binaries Alias